Nouakchott: Demographics

-For comparison, its population was only 20,000 in 1969.
+The population of Nouakchott was only 20,000 in 1969.
 Part of the difficulty in estimating the city's population is that part of it is nomadic, setting up tents in suitable locations, then packing up when the need strikes.
 Some estimates put the 2008 population at over 2 million.
 The 2013 census gave the city's population as 958,399.

 Slum resettlement

 In 2009, the government of Mauritania announced that it would begin a process of clearing the slum on the outskirts of Nouakchott, as 24,000 families would eventually be relocated to planned housing in the city.
 The process was scheduled to begin with the relocation of 9,000 families from the outskirts into the poor Arafat department neighborhood of "Kosovo", popularly named for its high crime rate and poor services.
 The government planned to begin moving families in June 2009, despite concerns from aid agencies that needed infrastructure could not be put in place in the receiving neighborhood.

-In 2013, it was reported that "slums have been replaced by social dwellings for the poorest" The World Bank reported that the plan met with substantial success; it resulted in access to improved services for 181,035 people in the slum areas.
+In 2013, it was reported that "slums have been replaced by social dwellings for the poorest."
+The World Bank reported that the plan met with substantial success; it resulted in access to improved services for 181,035 people in the slum areas.
 Now in 2023 the population is approximately 1.5M people.